anoadragon453/matrix-reminder-bot/README.md

 practically a hard required for this program.

 Unfortunately, installation of this library can be non-trivial on some platforms.
-However, with the power of docker dependencies can be handled with little fuss, and it is thus the recommended method of installing `matrix-reminder-bot`.
+However, with the power of docker, dependencies can be handled with little fuss, and it is thus the recommended method of installing `matrix-reminder-bot`.
 Native installation instructions are also provided, but be aware that they are more complex.